 Brand Archetypes: Structure, Soul, and Strategy

-Brand Materials is a ten-part series for founders exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
+Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
+Each piece is written to guide you through the thinking behind branding, step by step.

 A person holds a glass of water and folded paper while wearing a white top, black trousers, and a gold watch.

-Understanding The Twelve Brand Archetypes
+The Twelve Brand Archetypes

 The twelve archetypes are shorthand for the roles brands can play in people’s lives.
 Each one reflects a distinct way of showing up in the world.